 The incremental capital cost for this measure is \$8646.
-150
+151

-The annual natural gas energy savings from this measure is a deemed value equaling 2064 therms 151
+The annual natural gas energy savings from this measure is a deemed value equaling 2064 therms 152

-149Food Service Technology Center, ENERGY STAR and CEE do not currently provide calculators for this type of equipment therefore deemed values from Nicor Gas were used.
+150Food Service Technology Center, ENERGY STAR and CEE do not currently provide calculators for this type of equipment therefore deemed values from Nicor Gas were used.
 Nicor Gas Energy Efficiency Plan 2011-2014.
-Revised Plan Filed Pursuant to Order Docket 10-0562, May 27, 2011
+Revised Plan Filed Pursuant to Order Docket 10-0562, May 27, 2011 151Ihid

-151Nicor Gas Energy Efficiency Plan 2011-2014.
+152Nicor Gas Energy Efficiency Plan 2011-2014.
 Revised Plan Filed Pursuant to Order Docket 10-0562, May 27, 2011.
 These

 WATER IMPACT DESCRIPTIONS AND CALCULATION

 N/A

 DEEMED O&M COST ADJUSTMENT CALCULATION

 N/A

 MEASURE CODE: CI-FSE-RKOV-V01-120601

+deemed values should be compared to DV evaluation and revised as necessary

 deemed values should be compared to PY evaluation and revised as necessary